How to Find Property Lines

 Consider the Metes and Bounds Survey

-If your deed features a metes and bounds survey—a survey that describes the exact distances and directions from one established point on your property line to the next—you’ll have all the information you need to locate your property lines.
+If your deed features a metes and bounds survey—a survey that describes the exact distances and directions from one established point on your property line to the next—you’ll have all the information you need to find property lines.
 Unfortunately, this type of legal description is notoriously difficult to comprehend unless you’re a surveyor.

 The metes and bounds survey cites a starting point, located at one of corners of your property.
 From there, the survey will give you detailed directions and distances to help you locate the rest of the corners and boundary lines of your property.
 It’s similar to a connect-the-dots game, except you do it on foot, not on paper.
 You’ll need a long measuring tape as well as a good-quality directional compass so you can move systematically from point to point.